 To mitigate this risk, the related-party transactions are made on an arm's-length basis.
+The Company has also complied with BIR RR No. 19-2020 and BIR RR No. 34-2020 on related party transaction disclosures.

 The Company is highly dependent on the continued service of its directors, members of senior management and other key officers.